shanecelis/water-demo/README.md

 * WebGL build not working (major regression from original project).

-* Not all UI from original are preserved.
+* Not all UI elements from original are preserved.

 * Underside of water does not reflect like it should.
 Seems like a HLSL lerp problem.